Cycle flow based module detection in directed recurrence networks: A time series of earthquakes

-\paragraph{Earthquake graph.} The last example is a timeseries $(X_n)_n$ of seismic events in California from 1952 to 2012, obtained from the SCEC\footnote{Southern California Earthquake Center, \url{www.scec.org}}.
-A weighted, directed network is constructed from this data as follows: Only events with magnitude larger than $m_c = 2.5$ are considered (these are $48669$ events).
-Space is discretized into boxes of $\Delta l = 0.1°$ in the latitude and longitude directions, and the boxes in which earthquakes occurred are the nodes.
-Then edge weights are defined as $K(x,y) = \mathbf{P}(X_{n}=x,X_{n+1}=y)$, which is estimated from the timeseries by counting successive events.
-See \cite{Abe2006, Abe2004, Davidsen2008, Tiampo2007} for a discussion of this and related approaches to construct networks out of seismic data.
+Recurrence networks are frequently used to analyse seismic data.
+See \cite{Abe2006, Abe2004, Davidsen2008,TimeSeriesIrreversibility2013} for a discussion of several approaches, including the one based on partitioning $\Omega$ used in this article.
+Our final example is thus a time series $\{x_1,\ldots,x_T\}$ of seismic events in California from 1952 to 2012, obtained from the SCEC\footnote{Southern California Earthquake Center, \url{www.scec.org}}.
+Only events with magnitude larger than $m_c = 2.5$ are considered (these are $48669$ events).
+The observational space $\Omega$ is the rectangle from $32^\circ$ to $37^\circ$ in latitude and $-122^\circ$ to $-114^\circ$ in longitude, and we partition $\Omega$ into $4000$ quadratic boxes $S_i$ of length $\Delta l = 0.1^\circ$.
+Finally, the boxes which don't see any events are discarded.
+The transition matrix (\ref{eq:Tmatrix}) thus constructed corresponds to a network with $2175$ nodes and $28839$ edges.\\

-The presence of the timeseries data allows us to achieve a significant speed up by constructing the cycle decomposition in step (B) directly from the data.
-This entirely avoids the construction of $P$, and no further sampling is needed.
-For the network in question which has $2175$ nodes and $28839$ edges, step (B) takes $8$ minutes on a standard laptop and reports $7739$ cycles.
-This speedup will always be possible if the network is constructed from timeseries data, which is very common.
-We give more details in the supplementary material available at [url].

-The fuzzy clustering obtained by LOLA is shown in Figure \ref{fig:EarthquakeNetRes}, where nodes are colored if they are assigned to a module with affiliation at least $0.8$, and otherwise assigned to the transition region and shown grey.
-In fact $80\%$ of the nodes are assigned to the transition region, but these correspond to only $25\%$ of all events.
+The CMSM algorithm implemented in \texttt{matlab} constructs the estimator of $\mathcal{P}$ and $G_U$ in $2.05$ seconds on a laptop, clusters $G_U$ in $7.6$ seconds and reports $7739$ cycles.
+This clearly shows that performance is not an issue when the CMSM algorithm is used on time series data.
+The fuzzy clustering obtained by CMSM is shown in Figure \ref{fig:EarthquakeNetRes}, where a node $x$ receives the color of module $C_i$ if $q_i(x) \geq 0.8$, and is colored grey if $q_i(x) < 0.8$ for all modules $C_i$.
+In fact the latter is the case for $80\%$ of the nodes, but these correspond to only $25\%$ of all events.
 This illustrates that our fuzzy clustering correctly reflects the uncertainty coming from limited data.
-A full clustering would have to cluster the grey nodes as well, even though not enough data is available to do so.
-LOLA-clustering finds 9 modules, all of which correspond to important faults or groups of faults, the largest one containing the San Andreas fault.
-Although the idea of using networks for analyzing seismic data is not new, to the best of our knowledge, our method is the first that can identify faults based only on the data and without using any additional information.
+A full clustering obtained by e.g. MS or Infomap would have to cluster the grey nodes as well, even though not enough data is available to do so.
+CMSM-clustering finds 9 modules, all of which correspond to important faults or groups of faults, the largest one containing the San Andreas fault.
+This demonstrates that our method can successfully uncover structure in the dataset $\mathbf{x}_{[0,T]}$ - in this case, the presence of geological faults that influence the earthquake pattern.

-\paragraph{Conclusion.}
+\section{Conclusion}